Guide to a perfect Camper van adventure in Iceland

 So - you’ve set a date for your trip to Iceland.
-You’ve got all your items packed and you’re ready to book car rental and an Airbnb for your stay.
-Now what?
+You’ve got your plane tickets and you’re ready to book a car rental and an Airbnb for your stay.
+Now what ?

 Many visitors to Iceland book their Kuku Camper Van and then wonder where to go from there.
 If all you have for your road trip is a torn up map that you can’t make sense of, never fear - this guide to road tripping in Iceland will have you graduating to Road Trip Wizard in no time!